OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 $ brew install bettercap
 ```

-For Kali Linux you can install bettercap with apt-get:
+For Kali Linux you can install bettercap with `apt-get`:

 ```shell
 $ apt-get update
 $ apt-get install bettercap
 ```

-There are also installation instructions for Ubuntu Linux 18.04 on [LinuxHint](https://linuxhint.com/install-bettercap-on-ubuntu-18-04-and-use-the-events-stream/ "Install Bettercap on Ubuntu 18.04").
+There are installation instructions as well for Ubuntu Linux 18.04 on [LinuxHint](https://linuxhint.com/install-bettercap-on-ubuntu-18-04-and-use-the-events-stream/ "Install Bettercap on Ubuntu 18.04").

 **Network Analyzer Tool**